kzu/corebuild/docs/index.md

 ## Help

 Documenting MSBuild targets and properties is important and also generally non-standard.
-To make documenting targets easier for consumers, we provide the [CoreBuild.Help](https://www.nuget.org/packages/CoreBuild.Help) NuGet package, which renders documentation for public configurable properties and additional targets available in an MSBuild project or script.
+To make documenting targets easier and even enjoyable, we provide the [CoreBuild.Help](https://www.nuget.org/packages/CoreBuild.Help) NuGet package, which renders documentation for public properties and additional targets available in an MSBuild project or script.
 The basic heuristics are simple:

 * Any property or target that doesn't start with an underscore is considered public